danilobjr/node-rest-api-clean-architecture/README.md

 ## Troubleshooting

 - Check express.js logs with `make logs`
-- Use postman for direct requests
+- Use postman (or something like this) for direct requests